Working in partnership to end gender injustice

 We Will Speak Out (WWSO) coalition - a global coalition of faith-based communities and organisations who commit themselves to see the end of sexual violence across communities around the world.

 Sexual Violence Research Initiative - a global research initiative promoting good quality research in the area of sexual violence.
-Building experienced and committed researchers, policy makers, activists and donors ensures that sexual violence is addressed from different perspectives and allows prevention efforts and service provision to be informed by sound research and evidence.

 Gender and Development network - a network with a diverse membership of leading practitioners, academics and consultants working on gender and development issues in the UK.